georgeajwalsh/Guardianscrape/README.md

 # Import of GDP data [OUTPUT 6]

-1.This calls the GDP.csv by locating it within my file directory skipping 4 rows as these are empty saving to df_gdp.
+1. This calls the GDP.csv by locating it within my file directory skipping 4 rows as these are empty saving to df_gdp.

 `df_gdp = pd.read_csv('/Users/georgewalsh/Desktop/API_NY/GDP.csv', skiprows=4)  # Skip the first 4 rows which contain metadata`